By Casey Reid 1 min read

 What Are the Best Positions to Play in Short Deck?

 Similar to classic poker, late position remains advantageous due to the increased information and ability to control pot size.
-However, the importance of aggressive play from early positions with premium hands cannot be overstated, especially as the game state shifts quickly with fewer players involved.
+However, the importance of aggressive play from early positions with premium hands matters a great deal, especially as the game state shifts quickly with fewer players involved.

 What Are the Key Differences in Betting Strategy?